vitalikas/OneOffEvents/Readme.md

     *   **Domain:** Contains core business logic, use cases, and entities.
 Independent of other layers.
     *   **Data:** Implements repository interfaces defined in the domain layer, handling data sources (network, local database, etc.).
     *   **Presentation (UI):** Consists of Jetpack Compose UI elements, ViewModels (following MVI or a similar pattern), and handles user interaction and state display.
 *   **Jetpack Compose & Adaptive Design:** The UI is built entirely with Jetpack Compose.
 It demonstrates how to create adaptive layouts that respond to different window sizes, orientations, and device types (phone, tablet, landscape, portrait).
-This often involves using `WindowSizeClass` or custom adaptive layout logic.
+This involves using `WindowSizeClass`.
 *   **State Management with StateFlow:** UI state and one-off events are managed using Kotlin `StateFlow`, promoting a reactive and consistent approach to state updates.
-*   **Dependency Injection:** Utilizes Koin (or Hilt, specify if different) for managing dependencies throughout the application.
+*   **Dependency Injection:** Utilizes Koin for managing dependencies throughout the application.

 ## Why StateFlow for One-Off Events?